Friederike Wölke - About me

 Intro

 Hi, welcome!
 This is my personal website mostly about my science stuff.
-I’m Friederike Johanna Rosa but everyone calls me Frieda.
+I’m Friederike but everyone calls me Frieda.
+I’m a biologist currently living in Prague, Czechia but moving to Sweden soon, where I’ll start a new PhD in October on the Evolution of Biomes on Madagascar at Stockholm University.

 Growing up in a small German village near Bonn, I practically lived in the woods covered in mud catching tadpoles and grasshoppers where I’ve felt at home among the leaves and grasses since I can remember.